Wixel/GUMP/README.md

  * @param string $field  Field name
  * @param array  $input  Whole input data
  * @param array  $params Rule parameters.
 This is usually empty array by default if rule does not have parameters.
  * @param mixed  $value  Individual value from input data.
-In case of an array ['value1', 'value2'] would return one single item.
-If you want to get the array itself use $input[$field].
+ *                       In case of an array ['value1', 'value2'] would return one single value.
+ *                       If you want to get the array itself use $input[$field].
  *
  * @return bool   true or false whether the validation was successful or not */